brennan/amplitude-upload/README.md

 }
 ```

-Add your JSON to `events.json`, then type `node app.js` in the command line to iterate through your data.
+Add your JSON to `events.json`, then type `node app.js` in the command line to begin upload.
 Simply remove the `for` loop if you only want to send a single event.

 ### Restrictions